kevinbtalbert/Student-Loan-Risk-Demo/README.md

 ## 📝 License

-This is a demonstration project for Maximus/FiServ partnership.
+This is a demonstration project for LoanTech Solutions/StudentCare Solutions partnership.

 ---

-**Built with ❤️ for predictive analytics in student loan risk management**
+**Built for predictive analytics in student loan risk management**